ericcxie/ericxie.ca/src/content/blog/shopify.md

 # Shopify Ventures Rewrite

-My manager came to me one day and told me that he had an exciting project for me to work on where I'd get the chance to take full ownership.
-The Venture's team had requested some overhaul to the site such as the ability to update content without a developer and more interactivity.
+My manager came to me one day and told me that he had an exciting project for me where I'd get the chance to take full ownership.
+The Venture's team had requested some overhaul to the site such as the ability to self-serve content update and more interactivity.

 For some context, the original site was built by a third-party agency and so naturally the repo contained a lot of technical debt (dependency hell 🥲).
 So much so that my manager saw this as a good opportunity to start from scratch and build it in-house.